-One of the programs that you can use to quickly see the process information is the top command.
-The fact that the command can be run from virtually any command prompt and it is self updating makes it a handy tool.
-You can quickly find the processes that are consuming too much resources on the machine.
+One of the programs that you can use to quickly see the various process information in Linux is the top command.
+The fact that the command can be run from virtually any command prompt and it is self updating makes it an extremely handy tool.
+This allows you can quickly find the processes that are consuming too many resources on the machine.

 In most cases, running the top command without any command line options is good enough to get the necessary information about the running processes.
 But there are some command line options that can be useful, one of which is the option to override the default sort field.

 You can use the -o command line option followed by the field name to sort the output by a particular stat or field.
-The field format supports the ability to specify the order of sort.
-You can use the ‘+’ to specify a high to low sort, while ‘-‘ can be used to specify the low to high sorting order.
+The field format supports the ability to specify the order of sort as well.
+You can use the ‘+’ before the field name to specify a high to low sort, while ‘-‘ can be used to specify the low to high sorting order.

 sort by memory usage